’The End of Days will soon be upon us. Heed these words sinners and repent! Death is coming… death!’

 The man looked bemused by the comeback. ’Eh… well at least I’m not a waster like him.
 I have a job, and a sports car,’ he nodded across the road at a red Porsche.

 Making a small half-shrugging gesture, Ann gave the busker a confused look.

-Pulling her lips in to stop her mouth curling she looked at the busker, whose face was already beginning to crease.
-Then unable to restrain their mirth any longer they both burst into laughter.
+Pulling her lips in to stop her mouth curling, she looked at the busker, whose face had already started creasing.
+Then, unable to restrain their mirth any longer, they both burst out laughing.

-“I’ve just arrived in the village, and I don’t know anyone,” said Ann addressing the busker.
-“You could fill me in on this place.
-You’d be doing me a huge favour.”
+Even though she had turned her back on him, Ann could feel the banker’s disapproving glare boring into her.
+‘I’ve just arrived in the village, and I don’t know anyone,’ she said addressing the busker.
+‘You could fill me in on this place.
+You’d be doing me a huge favour.’